 Employability or transferrable skills are the core skills and attributes needed in almost all graduate jobs.
 They are also vital if you are going to be self-employed, for engaging with potential investors and customers.
 The good news is, much of the ordinary, everyday activity that you undertake as a student can help you develop your employability skills (e.g. working in groups, planning projects, undertaking part time work, giving presentations) so from year one of your degree programme, you are starting to build these essential skills.

 It is therefore important for you to be aware of what employers are looking for and know how you can identify, develop and demonstrate your employability skills.

 Salford employability skills

-From our own labour market research, we have identified ten skills that employers tell us are the most valued.
-We want all of our students to develop these skills whilst at Salford.
+From our own labour market research, we have identified ten employability skills most valued by employers across many different sectors.
+Whatever you are studying you'll develop many of these skills through your course, and the more you get involved with the many opportunities on offer at Salford, the more you will enhance your employability.
 Start to consider whether you already have evidence of using these skills, and if not, how might you go about developing them.

 1. Critical Thinkers & Problem Solvers

 Someone who looks at all of the information available to them, then analyses and evaluates this in order to make a rational decision.
 Critical thinkers rarely accept things at face value and often question ideas in a logical way.